 4 Binding capacities are based on the capture level of His6-peptide from a 5 µM solution after a 180 s stabilization period, with 1 µRIU corresponding approximately to 1 RU.
 Immobilization capacities of His-tagged proteins are considerably higher.

-XanTec’s Protein A (PA) sensor chips are coated with a bioinert polycarboxylate matrix pre-functionalized with a recombinant 47 kDa Protein A. This non-glycosylated variant contains five IgG-binding domains, providing high-affinity binding to the Fc region of all human IgG1, IgG2, and IgG4 subclasses.
-It also shows strong affinity for mouse IgG2a, IgG2b, and IgG3, as well as total IgG from cow, goat, sheep, rabbit, and other mammals.
+XanTec’s PAP, PAD, and PAHC sensor chips are coated with a bioinert polycarboxylate matrix, pre-functionalized with recombinant 47 kDa Protein A. This non-glycosylated Protein A variant includes five IgG-binding domains providing high-affinity binding to the Fc region of all human IgG1, IgG2, IgG4 subclasses.
+Additionally, it exhibits strong affinity for mouse IgG2a, IgG2b, and IgG3, as well as total IgG from cow, goat, sheep, rabbit, and other mammals.
+Due to the slightly hydrophobic character of the Protein A, some nonspecific binding may occur; inclusion of blocking agents (e.g., BSA) and/or nonionic detergents (e.g., Tween) in the running buffer is therefore recommended to minimize background signals.

 Key features:

-| Product code | PAP | PAD200L | PAHC30M | PAHC200M |
+| Product code2 | PAP | PAD200L | PAHC30M | PAHC200M |

 |---|---|---|---|---|